nicschumann/raymarch-base/README.md

-# Esbuild Base
+# Raymarch Base

-This is a base repository for making simple, single-page javascript applications.
+This is a base repository for making raymarch applications.
 It uses `esbuild` as a module bundler, and tries to leave room for expanded tooling in its build process (I tend to customize the asset pipeline on a per-project basis).

 This base repo was structured after doing two, experimental, single-page website projects in the spring of 2021: an [interactive fluid simulator](https://github.com/nicschumann/fairly-fast-fluids), and [an interactive story](https://github.com/nicschumann/ray-trip).
 I learned a bit about how to segment the project, and how not to.